 In the early 21st century, the Green Belt Movement is vibrant and has succeeded in achieving many of its goals.
 It also provides a wide range of protection to natural resources and ecosystems worldwide.
 The protection of the environmental and natural resources was achieved through the GBM practices of tree planting, soil conservation measures, sustainable management of the local environment and economy, and the protection/boosting of local livelihoods (women and children).

-In addition to helping the environment and local communities, the movement also has succeeded in helping local women generate their own sources of income.
-The GBM has facilitated women to generate their own income through the production of seed sales.
+In addition to helping the environment and local communities, the movement has also succeeded in helping local women generate their sources of income.
+The GBM has helped women generate their income through the production of seed sales.
 Moreover, the Movement has also successfully educated thousands of low-income women about forestry and has created about 3,000 part-time jobs.
-The movement has even succeeded at reaching and spreading its roots throughout a wide range of countries in the world.
+The movement has even succeeded in reaching and spreading its roots throughout a wide range of countries.
 They continue to spread their message and help to communities and women worldwide.